Lake Minnewanka Hikes: 6 Trails We Love

 You’ll be standing at the bottom of an amphitheatre, with a 1,000 m tall rock cliff looming straight overhead towards the summit.
 It’s a humbling and truly amazing sight in Banff National Park!

-Over the millenia, boulders which have fallen from these towering rock walls have yielded a large boulder field at the base.
+Over the millennia, boulders that have fallen from these towering rock walls have created a large boulder field at the base.
 This is where most hikers on C Level Cirque stop and have a snack or lunch.
 But if you have the time and ability, you can continue hiking for another 1 km to where the forest meets the alpine zone.

-two children hikes sit on a boulder after hiking the C Level Cirque trail near Lake Minnewanka in Banff National Park
+The Brewer kids, from TravelBanffCanada.com, sit on a boulder after hiking the C Level Cirque trail near Lake Minnewanka in Banff National Park.

 C Level Cirque Trail – Quick Details